 Ronald Coleman is CIPC's Government Affairs Manager, based in Sacramento.
 Formerly, Ronald was the Legislative and Policy Director for the Association of Community Organizations for Reform Now (ACORN), and most recently with the Alliance of Californians for Community Empowerment (ACCE).
 He has over 8 years experience advocating on a wide-range of issues to protect the interests of low income communities and working families.
 Ronald has received his Juris Doctorate from Southern University Law Center, and his BA in Political Science from Xavier University of Louisiana in New Orleans.
 Ronald is also a member of the State Bar of New Jersey.

-Gabriela Villareal is the Policy Manager based in CIPC's Oakland office.
+Gabriela Villareal is the Policy Manager based in CIPC's Los Angeles office.
 Previously, she was the Immigration Advocacy Policy Coordinator for the New York Immigration Coalition and also worked for Safe Horizon’s Anti-Trafficking Program as the Training and Advocacy Director.
 She is an Opportunity Agenda 2012 Communications Institute Fellow.
 Gabriela served as a board member of the National Asian Pacific American Women's Forum and is a recipient of the King County Coalition against Domestic Violence "Take Action" Award.

 Jon Rodney is CIPC's Communications Manager, based in Oakland.
 Jon uses his passion for language to lift up the voices of immigrant communities in the media.
 During his tenure, he has developed communications strategies which have secured hundreds of pro-immigrant news hits.
 He's also provided training and support to many grassroots groups.
 Jon previously managed communications and development at the East Bay Alliance for a Sustainable Economy.
 Jon is a graduate of UC Berkeley in Spanish Language and Literature, and speaks both Spanish and modern standard Arabic.